 Found in 5 records:

-Overview Ray Morgan, a Kansas native, was a professional journalist in Topeka, Kansas; he was active in professional organizations and the Topeka community.
+Ray Morgan, a Kansas native, was a professional journalist in Topeka, Kansas.
+He was also active in professional organizations and the Topeka community.
 This collection includes subject files Morgan compiled regarding Kansas towns and state institutions, political events and personalities, and crime, criminals and social issues.
-Also included are scrapbooks of collected material regarding Topeka tornado of 1966 and the flood of 1951, as well as scrapbooks of personal material.
+Also included are scrapbooks of collected material regarding the Topeka tornado of 1966 and the flood of 1951, as well as scrapbooks of personal material.